 There are two external exams:

 |Recommended coursebooks||It is useful for students to have their own copies of texts studied, for annotation and revision.

 ‘Romeo and Juliet’, ‘Blood Brothers’ or ‘An Inspector Calls’ and ‘A Christmas Carol’.

 (Poetry anthologies are supplied by the exam board.)

 The department believes firmly that students should be given opportunities outside the classroom, especially when studying a performance text.
 To this end, we run regular theatre trips.
 We also regularly run a debating society, which not only supports students’ language techniques, but gives them an opportunity to explore current political issues.
 Members of the department also work with students, out of lesson time, to produce a school newspaper.
 This gives students real-life experience of writing for a specific audience, editing and general journalistic duties.

 Throughout the year, we organise visiting authors and poets to come and work with our students and some such sessions have resulted in publication of students’ work.
 This gives our students a tremendous sense of achievement, allowing them to write for a real audience and with a real purpose.

 As an enthusiastic and dynamic department, we become involved in various activities throughout the year.
-These include dressing up as famous literary characters for World Book Day, celebrating National Poetry Day and participating in a monthly book club and the Carnegie Award.
+These include dressing up as famous literary characters for World Book Day, celebrating National Poetry Day; raising money through Readathon; and participating in the Carnegie Award.